Financing Your Education

 - Talk to your bank for student loans and line of credit options.

-Some loyalty program points can be converted to money toward tuition.
-Visit HigherEd Points, external link for details.
+- Some loyalty program points can be converted to money toward tuition.
+For details, visit HigherEd Points (external link, opens in new window) .

 There are many ways to help save money when paying for school.
-See below for our top five tips for students.
+See below for our top seven tips for students.

 To keep within your budget, you can make small changes to your routine to help save costs:

 - Invest in a travel mug to bring your own coffee to campus.
-If you’re in need for a refill, many coffee shops will give you a discount for using your own mug
+If you’re in need of a refill, many coffee shops will give you a discount for using your own mug.

 - Pack a lunch instead of buying lunch.
 You can make this a game for yourself: for every nine times you pack a lunch, you can treat yourself to purchase lunch next time.
 When you do buy lunch, use your OneCard - many restaurants around campus will offer discounts to students!